 Same way for code compilation, there will be some limitations if your work requires 16 or 32 gigs of ram on the Intel system.

-It will not be very slow on these 8 gigs unified memory due to lower latency and higher clock speeds, but there can still be tasks that can impact timing.
+Due to lower latency and higher clock speeds, it will not be very slow on these 8 gigs of unified memory, but there can still be tasks that can impact timing.